ludvikalkhoury/arduino-esp32-tinzr/README.md

 It provides a clean, Boards-Manager-installable package so anyone can use your board with one simple URL.

 ## Publication Status
-The manuscript describing this work is currently under peer review.
+The manuscript describing this work is available at: https://www.sciencedirect.com/science/article/pii/S246806722600101X It is also included in this repository (`TinZr_Manuscript.pdf`).
 The materials in this repository correspond to the submitted version of the work.
-Please refrain from redistributing or reproducing this work until the peer-review process is complete.
-In the meantime, the preprint is available on SSRN: https://ssrn.com/abstract=6380099, and is also included in this repository (`TinZr_PrePrint_2026-03-30.pdf`).

 If you use this work, please cite:
-> **Alkhoury, Ludvik** and Moore, Tony and Swissler, Petras and Hill, Jeremy and Shah, Sudhin A. and Kam, Moshe, TinZr: A Compact Wireless ESP32-C3 Platform for Multi-modal Physiological Data Acquisition (January 01, 2026).
-Available at SSRN: http://dx.doi.org/10.2139/ssrn.6380099
+> **Alkhoury, L.**, Moore, T., Swissler, P., Hill, N. J., Shah, S. A., & Kam, M. (2026).
+TinZr: A compact wireless ESP32-C3 platform for multi-modal physiological sensor integration and data acquisition.
+HardwareX, e00833.

 ---
 ## Pinout